maros/Zway-SecurityZone/README.md

 Specifies an optional delay between detection of the alarm and issuing of the alarm event.
 Turning off the security zone within the delay period prevents the alarm event from being emitted.
+Delay is specified in seconds.

 ## delay_activate

 Specifies an optional delay between activating an alarm zone and arming the security sensors.
+Delay is specified in seconds.

 ## timeout

 Specifies a timeout for the alarm state after the last sensor was untripped.
+Timeout is specified in seconds.

 ## type